 Calgary Tower Blues

-What could be better than standing on the outside the Calgary on an early March evening?
+What could be better than standing on the sidewalk outside the Calgary on an early March evening?
 Anything.
 Literally anything.

 That could be too harsh.
 The temperature was a balmy freezing that night.
 When I was last in Calgary, this past January, the low was -26°C/-15°F. Needless to say, I wasn't out on the streets that night.